 There’s a lot of up front and post-project administrative time that goes into my job.
 I’m everything.
 I’m the accountant, I’m the secretary, and I’m the salesperson.
 I respond to a lot of email queries that never result in any work.
 I do research on new digital technologies and find more efficient ways to do my job.
 I do a ton of back and forth with clients and potential clients that for various reasons is never billed.
 I do time tracking and invoicing and estimates.
 This is all working time, and it needs to be accounted for in my rates, because I may work a 40 hour week that only includes 23 hours of billable project work.
 I still need to get paid for all of that time, however.

 Last but certainly not least—that old adage “you get what you pay for” tends to ring true in the design world.
 I’m good at this, I’m knowledgeable, and I’m efficient.
 If you’re good at something, you should be able to make a decent living at it.
 You shouldn’t have to struggle.
 I try to charge what I feel my work is worth.
 If watching Home & Garden Network for hours on end has taught me anything, it’s that when you get renovations done on your home and you hire a cheap contractor, you tend to get shoddy work.
 Of course that doesn’t mean that everyone charging higher rates is worth it, but that’s why you have testimonials and portfolio pieces to help you decide if I have the skills and attitude to justify my prices.
 Trust me—anyone who’s really good at this isn’t going to come for cheap.
 Why would they?
 No one is going to charge less when they can be charging more, unless they’re doing it for charitable reasons.
 And since I haven’t won the lottery lately, I’m definitely not in a financial position to be charitable.
-Living in Vancouver is extremely costly, and I need to keep my rates at a place where I can survive here.
+Maybe someday.

 In short, I can guarantee you that I’m not getting rich off freelancing.
 I’m not struggling either—I’d say I’m comfortable.
 There are occasional months when I go through lulls and things get a little bit tighter, but for the most part I’m keeping afloat and enjoying the (modest) things that make me happy.